Attention Newlyweds: Here's Your Guide to Durham Mini-Moons

 Toast your love with a behind-the-scenes tour of Durham Distillery, Durham’s award-winning craft distillery that produces gin and specialty liqueurs.
 Your tour concludes with a tasting of all five of the distillery’s products for $15 per person.

 Head indoors to hear music at the Blue Note Grill every Tuesday evening, where you can dance to live blues music.
 There’s no cover, and you can also indulge in brews and barbecue.
-Venues like Motorco and The Durham Fruit & Produce Company offer musical events and dance opportunities to enjoy in addition to a lineup of reasonably priced local and regional acts throughout the week.
+Venues like Motorco and Durham Fruit & Produce Company offer musical events and dance opportunities to enjoy in addition to a lineup of reasonably priced local and regional acts throughout the week.

 For more ideas, see our list of free things to do in Durham.